-The 4 Hour Body is a guide to rapid weight loss and physical excellence.
-It’s a great resource based on studies and Tim Ferris’ personal experience.
+The 4-Hour Body (2010) is a nutrition book and guide to “rapid weight loss” (not good) and optimized nutrition based on Tim Ferris’ opinions and personal experience.

 - No white carbs

 - Use cold to shed calories faster

 Tim Ferris says first and foremost in his own introduction that he is not a doctor and you should consult your doctor for any doubts, issues, and pre-existing conditions.